engr101staff/engr101matlab/_sources/working_with_images/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   Each cell in the matrix represents a pixel of the picture.
 The intensity value determines the shade of gray based on a gradient.
 The higher the intensity value, the closer to white.
-The value can be represented 2 ways:

-- An integer between 0 and 255, inclusive
-- A real number (a double) between 0 and 1, inclusive
+The value either as an integer between 0 and 255 (inclusive), or a double between 0 and 1 (inclusive).

 By default, images you load through :code:`imread()` are generally going to be in the 0 to 255 format, so we'll work with that for now.